ashishpandey/docker-shinobi/README.md

 # docker-shinobi

-Build and publish a docker shinobi image, because they don't do
+Build and publish a docker shinobi image, because they don't do it